 - venting hose of the carburetors

 - all rubber hoses of the cooling system

-- all rubber hoses of the fuel system (incl. teflon hoses)
+- all rubber hoses of the fuel system (incl. teflon hoses) Fuel pump and insulating flange, if this is fixed with fuel hoses.

+- venting hose of the fuel pump

-- all rubber hoses of the lubrication system which are part of the engine supply volume and if they are not in the maintenance schedule of aircraft manufacturer
+- all rubber hoses of the lubrication sys- tem which are part of the engine supply volume and if they are not in the mainte- nance schedule of aircraft manufacturer

 - carburetor sockets

+- connecting hose of the air intake system

 - diaphragm on both carburetors

 - rubber hoses on compensating tube

 - V-belt

+·